TamsinHu/computer_logic/Readme.md

 ### Issues ###

-- Currently hyprolexa has to be told about isa relationships before it can answer questions about them.
-It does, however, check that they are consistent with wordnet before storing the rule e.g. `a cat is a feline` makes the rule `rule([(isa(=>(_40780,feline(_40780)),=>(_40540,cat(_40540))):-true)])` but won't make a rule if you type `a cat is a monkey`.
-It would be much better if hyprolexa could add these rules automatically, but there was an issue with how hyprolexa stores nouns as `(_40540,cat(_40540))` instead of `cat` which caused errors in the `prolexa.pl` list of stored rules, and with making non-grammar rules in `prolexa_grammar.pl`.
+- Currently, Hyprolexa has to be told about isa relationships before it can answer questions about them.
+Hyprolexa does, however, check that new facts are consistent with Wordnet before storing the rule.
+For example, `a cat is a feline` makes the rule `rule([(isa(=>(_40780,feline(_40780)),=>(_40540,cat(_40540))):-true)])` but Hyprolexa won't make a rule if you type `a cat is a monkey`.
+It would be much better if Hyprolexa could add these rules automatically, but there was an issue with how hyprolexa stores nouns as `(_40540,cat(_40540))` instead of `cat` which caused errors in the `prolexa.pl` list of stored rules, and with making non-grammar rules in `prolexa_grammar.pl`.

 - Deal with underscores: currently underscores are removed because flair cannot tag words with underscores in as parts of speech.
 Unfortunately there are many underscore senses in wordnet.
 This means things like `toy dog` have to be typed as `toydog` and are returned by prolexa the same way.

 - Extend Hyprolexa to understand nested loops so it can relate indirect hypernyms/hyponyms e.g. `is a dog an animal -> a dog is a domesticated_animal, a domesticated_animal is an animal; therefore a dog is an animal`.

-- Use wordnet to tag word senses and import synsets into prolexa to get the correct sense of a word e.g. currently `a dog is a kind of canine` but `a canine is a kind of tooth`.
+- Use Wordnet to tag word senses and import synsets into prolexa to get the correct sense of a word e.g. currently `a dog is a kind of canine` but `a canine is a kind of tooth`.

-Questions we would like Hyprolexa to be able to answer include:
+Questions we would like Hyprolexa to be able to answer in future include:

 - `give me some animals you know`
 - `give me an example of each animal you know`